LBNL-ETA/pyWinCalc/readme.md

 For example, if you are interested in exploring the effect various gas fills have on glazing systems made from combinations of existing commercial glass products contained in the [IGSDB](igsdb.lbl.gov) you could look at the [gaps_and_gases](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/gaps_and_gases.py) example.

-Or if you are interested in seeing all of the possible optical results that can be calculated from the NFRC stanard you can find them in the [optical_results_NFRC](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/optica_results_NFRC.py) example
+Or if you are interested in seeing all of the possible optical results that can be calculated from the NFRC standard you can find them in the [optical_results_NFRC.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/optica_results_NFRC.py) example.

 Most of the functionality provided by pywincalc is based around a glazing system.
 That is the solid and gap layers that make up a window not including frames or dividers.
 One exception is CMA calculations using frames are also provided, see the [CMA](#CMA) section for more information about the CMA process and calculations.